Logo

 4. Translation software: DeepL

-Google Translate still remains the most used tool to translate text from one language to another, offering the possibility to do so in tens of languages.
-In case you don’t know, there is a German alternative you could consider.
+Google Translate remains the most widely used tool for translating text from one language to another, offering the possibility to do so in over 100 languages.
+In case you’re not aware, there is a German alternative you may want to consider.

 DeepL is an online translation service offering remarkable translation capabilities.
 Although it doesn’t support as many languages as Google Translate, new ones are constantly added.
-DeepL can be used both on desktop and mobile devices, and offers both free and paid account options.
+DeepL can be used on both desktop and mobile devices, offering both free and paid account options.

 5. Maps: HERE WeGo

 How do you find your way to places?
-Likely using Google Maps, or if you are an Apple iOS user, through Maps.
-While driving, Waze is another popular option, having users signalling accidents and traffic jams.
+Likely using Google Maps, or if you are an iOS user, through Maps.
+While driving, Waze is another popular option, having users signal accidents and traffic jams.

 There is a Dutch alternative to these apps: HERE WeGo.
-This app offers navigation for walking, car, and public transport and is available for Android and iOS users.
-It is free and, similarly to its most known competitors, offers different map options, including satellite view.
+This app provides navigation for walking, driving, and public transportation, and is available for both Android and iOS users.
+It is free and, similarly to its most well-known competitors, offers different map options, including satellite view.

 Looking for more?

-Many more alternatives are available for any of the other digital services you use daily, from cloud storage to payment service providers.
-If you are looking for more, you can look at European Alternatives, a website that provides a wide array of alternatives to the most used digital services.
+Many more alternatives are available for the other digital services you use daily, ranging from cloud storage to payment service providers.
+If you are looking for more, you can look at European Alternatives, a website that provides a wide array of alternatives to the most commonly used digital services.

 European tech